Wall Street Pummels Jaguar Health Inc. (JAGX) After Recent Earnings Report

 Rodman & Renshaw, on the other hand, stated in their research note that they expect to see JAGX reach a price target of $2.
 The rating they have provided for JAGX stocks is “Buy” according to the report published on July 11th, 2017.

-During the last 5 trading sessions, JAGX fell by -15.16%, which changed the moving average for the period of 200-days by -87.79% in comparison to the 20-day moving average, which settled at $0.1761.
-In addition, Jaguar Health Inc. saw -86.38% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, JAGX rose by +8.82%, which changed the moving average for the period of 200-days by -83.90% in comparison to the 20-day moving average, which settled at $0.1624.
+In addition, Jaguar Health Inc. saw -86.47% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for JAGX